girolamopalumbo879/Factor-investing-with-Option-Implied-Higher-Moments-Cumulant-in-a-Mean-Variace-Framework/README.md

 File: market_cum2.m

 Extends the SIM by introducing a second factor — the change in the second cumulant (d(c,2)), which captures variance innovations derived from option-implied information.
 The file computes the efficient frontier and tangency portfolio for the Double Index Model (DIM), showing whether variance risk contains additional forward-looking information beyond market exposure.

+# Market–Skewness Model (MSK)
+File: market_cum3.m

+Implements the Market–Skewness (MSK) model, where the third cumulant (d(c,3)) measures innovations in implied skewness — the asymmetry in the return distribution.
+This model examines whether sensitivity to changes in risk-neutral skewness improves portfolio efficiency or downside risk protection.
+As before, the script includes the efficient frontier and tangency portfolio.